serras/emacs-haskell-tutorial/tutorial.md

 ## `ghc-mod`

+**Important note**: the current `ghc-mod` version in Hackage may not work correctly under GHC 7.10.
+[This GitHub issue](https://github.com/kazu-yamamoto/ghc-mod/issues/437) describes alternatives, including downloading the source code directly from the repo.
+In my opinion, the easiest path now is to remain with GHC 7.8 if possible.

 In contrast with `haskell-mode`, [`ghc-mod`](http://www.mew.org/~kazu/proj/ghc-mod/en/) needs an extra executable to work.
 It is available on Hackage, so you can install it by directly writing on a terminal:
 ```
 cabal install ghc-mod